MathWorks-Teaching-Resources/Mass-Spring-Damper-Systems/README.md

 - Tune the damping of a vehicle suspension model to meet requirements
 - Identify the resonant modes of a mass-spring-damper building model

+The instructions inside the live scripts will guide you through the exercises and activities.
+Get started with each live script by running it one section at a time.
+To stop running the script or a section midway (for example, when an animation is in progress), use the Stop button in the RUN section of the Live Editor tab in the MATLAB Toolstrip.

 ## Suggested Prework ##
 [MATLAB Onramp](https://www.mathworks.com/learn/tutorials/matlab-onramp.html) – a free two-hour introductory tutorial that teaches the essentials of MATLAB.
 <br>